Learning outcomes of the course unit

 Assessment methods and criteria

-Oral examination, usually consisting in five questions covering the main topics of the course.
-The final grade is calculated as the average score obtained on the five questions.
+Oral examination, usually consisting in four questions covering the main topics of the course.
+The final grade is calculated as the average score obtained on the four questions.
 The student can also optionally expose the results of a numerical simulation on a topic related with the course.
-This replaces one of the five questions.
+This replaces one of the four questions.